Directing Program Coordinator: Jennifer Holmes, Whittier College, firstname.lastname@example.org

 Student Directing Observership of New Plays

-KCACTF, the Region VIII Student Directing program, and NPP are pleased to sponsor an opportunity for student directors (graduate or undergraduate) to observe professional NPP directors during the new play development process.
+KCACTF, the Region 8 Student Directing program, and NPP are pleased to sponsor an opportunity for student directors (graduate or undergraduate) to observe professional NPP directors during the new play development process.
 Although this opportunity is offered as a silent observership, mentoring and assisting opportunities between NPP and student directors may arise at the discretion of the NPP director, depending upon availability of the participants involved.
 Selected directors will be invited to observe the process of directing a reading of a new play from the start of the process (prior to festival) through the completion of the staged reading at festival.

 - Deadline for Application is January 15, although early application is suggested since pre-festival involvement is encouraged.